bradparks/todos-cli/README.md

 ` | less`

 todos-cli comes with the [vorpal-less](https://github.com/vorpaljs/vorpal-less) extension.
-Just write ' | less' behind a command to view the output in less mode.
+Just write ` | less` behind a command to view the output in less mode.
-Run less --help for more information on how to use vorpal-less.
+Run `less --help` for more information on how to use vorpal-less.

 - - -

-- arguments and options for running todos
+- arguments and options for running todos TODO: move to top of usage section

 ## Stuff to implement before first release ##